intro-to-data-science-23-workshop/04-text-analysis-Boppert-Luckey-Runde/README.md

 **Miriam Runde** prepared part of the practice material (Beginner and Intermediate), parts of the session contents, and the other half of the recording.

-**Jackson Luckey** prepared a part of the practice material (Advanced) and miscellaneous components (exercises with and without solutions, first draft of alternative presentation).
+**Jackson Luckey** prepared a part of the practice material (advanced) and miscellaneous components (exercises with and without solutions, alternative presentation).